 Arvixe has a reasonably simple setup process too, it just doesn't feel as intuitive or thought out as what Bluehost offers, so the point goes to Bluehost for this category.

 Performance & Speed

 There are a few things to keep in mind when comparing the performance of shared hosting.
 For starters, if flawless, super high-end performance and instant, lighting speed are things you need – you might want to look at a higher tier plan.
-Shared hosts can definitely be configured to perform very well with a lot of different types of sites, but they can’t meet the same high standards of a server that costs 10x or even 100x more money.
-Shared hosting is a great way to save some cash and to get a great place for your presence on the web, but it’s not meant to compete with high-end dedicated servers or anything like that.
+Shared hosts can definitely be configured to perform very well with a lot of different types of sites, but they can't meet the same high standards of a server that costs 10x or even 100x more money.
+Shared hosting is a great way to save some cash and to get an excellent place for your presence on the web, but it's not meant to compete with high-end dedicated servers or anything like that.

-Now, with that information out of the way, let’s take a look at some speed tests that people have ran for both Bluehost and Arvixe.
-Again, however, just keep in mind that this isn’t 100% conclusive, you could have a faster experience with either one of these, it depends on a lot of different factors.
+Now, with that information out of the way, let's take a look at some speed tests that people have run for both Bluehost and Arvixe.
+Again, however, just keep in mind that this isn't 100% conclusive, you could have a faster experience with either one of these, it depends on a lot of different factors.

 Having said that, Arvixe does offer live chat support, support tickets, and they have a discussion board and a database with all sorts of common questions, and they're around to help you 24/7.

 Bluehost also has a comprehensive resource for self-help, along with a large staff of people trained to help with all sorts of issues that come up.
 Bluehost has a lot of different ways to get in touch with them around the clock, from telephone support, LiveChat, and more.
 They even have a dedicated support line specifically for people who need help with WordPress!
 In this category, Bluehost retakes the point.

 Deciding the Winner